mkumar73/beckernick.github.io/_posts/2016-08-30-music_recommender.markdown

     Name: total_artist_plays, dtype: float64

-As expected, 150,000 of the artists have only been played about 200 times.
+As expected, the median artist has only been played about 200 times.
 Let's take a look at the top of the distribution.

 ```python